pratheeknayak/SmartAirline-Agent/README.md

+Copy everything between the lines and paste directly into GitHub README editor:

+---

 # SmartAirline-Agent ✈️
 > An intelligent airline customer service chatbot powered by **Google ADK**, **Multi-Agent Architecture**, and **RAG** — built entirely from scratch.

 ## 🧠 How It Works

 ```
 User Message → Supervisor Agent → Seat Agent / Meal Agent / Travel Agent
                                         ↓              ↓            ↓